lancegatlin/typemax/basic_layout_design.md

 * Since U is the LFU vowel, it is assigned to the outside pinky finger key OOOL(u)
 * A is assigned to inside pinky finger key OOOR(a) since bigrams AU/UA are the LFU U bigrams
 * O is assigned to outside ring finger key OOLO(o) to give stride to common bigram OU
-* This leaves I assigned to ring finger key OORO(i) which coincidentally gives it stride in common bigrams AI/IA and EA
+* This leaves I assigned to inside ring finger key OORO(i) which coincidentally gives it stride in common bigrams AI/IA and EA

 ```
 .-------------------.